-Written by : Karen Frangie - 25/07/19 - In Press releases and announcements
+Written by : Karen Frangie - 25/07/19 - In Blog

 The training of radiographers is essential insofar as they represent the first link in the chain in the control of the dose delivered to the patient.

 At the end of each irradiating radiological examination, the radiographer is able to visualize the patient exposure level with a color code (defined according to the set of DRLs).
 Consequently, he/she can justify any radiation dose overexposure by adding a comment directly on the Radiation Dose Monitor (RDM) interface.

 It has been found that this first level of reading and control naturally results in a significant reduction of the dose.
 In particular, the radiographer’s main mission lies in the real-time management and analysis of the doses delivered to patients, which enable him/her to:

 Thierry Blanpain, radiographer at the University Hospital of Reims, declares: “Using the RDM software is relatively easy, the patient dose data is transferred automatically from the radiological equipment.
 Each patient is recorded in the DACS RDM.
 So, at any time, we can visualize the dose that a patient has received from several radiological examinations and at different sites in the hospital.”

 Moreover, the radiographer will be especially prominent at the next edition of the European Congress of Radiology (ECR).
 A must-see event for European radiologists, the ECR 2020 will dedicate a space and scientific sessions in English and French for radiographers.
 The program of this event – 5 days dedicated to the function of the radiographer and piloted by the European Federation of Radiographers Societies (EFRS) – brings together all national radiographers associations (MERM), at the European and AFPPE (French) levels.